ARMmbed/mbed-os/features/mbedtls/README.md

 ### Contributing to the project

-We are happy to accept bug reports and contributions from the community.
-There are some requirements to integrate contributions:

-* Simple bug fixes to existing code do not contain copyright themselves, and we can integrate without issue.
-The same is true of trivial contributions.
-* For larger contributions, such as a new feature, the code can possibly fall under copyright law.
-We then need your consent to share in the ownership of the copyright.
-We have a form for this, which we will send to you if you submit a contribution or pull request that we deem this necessary for.

-Please submit contributions to the [standalone Mbed TLS project](https://github.com/ARMmbed/mbedtls), not to the version of Mbed TLS embedded within Mbed OS.
+We gratefully accept bug reports and contributions from the community.
+Contributions should be submitted to the [standalone Mbed TLS project](https://github.com/ARMmbed/mbedtls), not to the version of Mbed TLS embedded within Mbed OS.

+Please see the [contributing guidelines](https://github.com/ARMmbed/mbedtls/blob/development/CONTRIBUTING.md) of the project for details on how to do this.